how to stop nose bleeds at night

 Clear Your Nasal Passages Before Bed

 If you’re sleeping, you won’t be addressing the problem.
-Consequently, this irritation can eventually burst a delicate blood vessel within the nostrils.
+Consequently, this irritation can eventually burst a blood vessel within the nostrils.

 Avoid Dry Skin and Moisten the Nasal Passages

-If this isn’t an option, keep your nasal passages moist through direct application.
-Pick up a nasal spray made from saline water, or place a cotton swab in petroleum jelly and dab a thin layer in your nostrils.
+Get a nasal spray made from saline water, or place a cotton swab in petroleum jelly and dab a thin layer in your nostrils.
 This will tickle, but that’s better than a nosebleed.

 Check Medications for Side Effects

-• Antibiotics
+• Antibiotics.

-• Selective serotonin reuptake inhibitors, aka SSRIs.
+• Selective serotonin reuptake inhibitors.

 • Aspirin and other blood-thinning medications.